ECHOEProject/echoe/doc/documentation.md

 ## Large Initials and Majuscule Letters

-While we have attempted to mark capitals as uppercase letters based on letter size and/or majuscule form, the former criterion in particular lacks a clear distinction.
+While we have attempted to encode capitals where so prompted by letter size and/or majuscule form, the former criterion in particular lacks a clear cutoff.
 In rubrics, running titles, and _āmen_, majuscule and minuscule forms often appear side by side; in these cases we have transcribed uppercase or lowercase by majority principle.
 We have transcribed all Roman numerals in lowercase where they appear in the text body, while in rubrics we have determined their case from context or, where no preceding context is available, by their form.
 Due to repeated course changes, the treatment of slightly large or majuscule letters in places other than sentence- or name-initially is less than consistent.
 There are thus several distinct reasons for the [below](#capitalization) recommendation to case fold the corpus in processing.

 ## Punctuation

-Punctuation has been reproduced to the point the [MUFI 4.0 character recommendation](https://folk.uib.no/hnooh/mufi/specs/MUFI-CodeChart-4-0.pdf) allows; in some cases one character or combination of characters stands in for one that was otherwise unavailable.
+Punctuation has been reproduced to the point the [MUFI 4.0 character recommendation](https://folk.uib.no/hnooh/mufi/specs/MUFI-CodeChart-4-0.pdf) allows; in some cases one character or sequence of characters stands in for another that was unavailable.
 We have attempted to discern what hand is responsible for what punctuation, but such attempts are necessarily tentative.
 That caveat is all the more emphatic for the specific business of describing when and how a main hand's punctuation was altered in a second hand, e.g. turning _punctus_ into _punctus elevati_.

 Manuscript punctuation may serve a number of purposes and follow systems that cannot always be defined or predicted exactly.
-For the purposes of ECHOE, we may distinguish between the sort of punctuation that is typically found at the ends of clauses or phrases (generally thought of as serving a function on a spectrum between rhetorical and syntactic) and the sort of punctuation that serves to set off individual (part-)numerals and words, especially one-letter words and abbreviations such as _ā_ "always," _ǣ_ "law," and _ē_ for _est_, but occasionally employed to indicate word boundaries where words have been written together.
+For the purposes of ECHOE, we may distinguish between the sort of punctuation that is typically found at the ends of clauses or phrases (generally thought of as serving a function on a spectrum between rhetorical and syntactic, or sometimes metrical) and the sort of punctuation that serves to set off individual (part-)numerals and words, especially one-letter words and abbreviations such as _ā_ "always," _ǣ_ "law," and _ē_ for _est_, but occasionally employed to indicate word boundaries where words have been written together.
 In the transcription and encoding of punctuation, ECHOE adheres to the following policy:

 #.
 All punctuation characters except intraword instances and abbreviation markers are encoded as `<pc>`{.xml}.
 #.
 All _punctus_ have been encoded as middle dots regardless of their distance from the baseline, as it would have been impracticable to distinguish between baseline dots and middle dots, let alone intermediate levels.
 #.
-All rhetorical/syntactic punctuation has been transcribed and encoded with a space on either side of the `<pc>`{.xml} node (but not at the end of a line of XML).
+All rhetorical/syntactic punctuation has been transcribed and encoded with a space on either side of the `<pc>`{.xml} node (but not at the end of a line of code).
 #.
 Punctuation intended to set off numerals or one-letter words or abbreviations has been transcribed and encoded immediately adjacent to the node it was intended to isolate, without intervening space.
-(For most purposes, spacing between XML nodes is irrelevant, but intraword punctuation cannot be encoded as its own punctuation node.)
+(For most purposes other than CSS styling, spacing between XML nodes is irrelevant.)
 #.
-It is not ECHOE policy to record punctuation intended to indicate word separation between words written together, but a degree of inconsistency should be expected in this regard as this function cannot always easily be distinguished from rhetorical/syntactic markup.
+It is not ECHOE policy to record punctuation intended to indicate word separation between words written together, but a degree of inconsistency should be expected in this regard, as this function cannot always easily be distinguished from rhetorical/syntactic markup.

 ## Sentences

 Though the sentence may seem like a natural syntactic unit to readers who have grown up with predictable punctuation, edge cases may be produced in any language.
 The paratactic structure of much of the surviving corpus of Old English makes this problem substantially more complex.
-Moreover, if sentences could be objectively defined but turned out to be unwieldy for our purposes, then the resulting unit would be of limited value to ECHOE, which seeks to make shorter shorter segments available for comparison.
+Moreover, if sentences could objectively be defined but turned out to be unwieldy for our purposes, then the resulting unit would be of limited value to ECHOE, which seeks to make shorter shorter segments available for comparison.
 Accordingly, the `<s>`{.xml}-unit employed by ECHOE is best understood as occupying a place between the levels of the clause and the sentence, and informed by the following kinds of information:

 - Syntax
 - Content